vposwalia/eklavya/README.md

 ```

 ## Configure PostgreSQL
- Create a new PostgreSQL database and update the DATABASES setting in the Django settings.py file.
+ Create a new SQL database and update the DATABASES setting in the Django settings.py file.

 ## Running Mistral (if applicable)
  Mistral is a workflow service.
 Ensure it is set up and running as per your environment requirements.